surumen/music-networks/README.md

 ## How the website works
-When you enter an artist and song, a call is made to the (heroku database)[https://surumen-mixtape.herokuapp.com/getTracks?].
+When you enter an artist and song, a call is made to the [heroku database](https://surumen-mixtape.herokuapp.com/getTracks?).
 For example, for Rihanna's song, Diamonds, the query would look like this on the database https://surumen-mixtape.herokuapp.com/getTracks?artist=rihanna&song=diamonds